Getting good data in to put good data out

 And to do that, you must ensure your CMMS users are comfortable and confident putting in the correct information.

-Here’s where mobile comes in to save the day
+Here’s where a mobile work order system comes in to save the day

 We all know the struggle of doing work, coming back to a central computer to input that work and the time and details that inevitably get lost in the mix.

 This makes a huge difference when you have a tool that you can use to input work details right where you’re doing the work.
-With a mobile CMMS, you have a smartphone or tablet with you to mark the time and add notes or details about the work.
+With a mobile work order system, you have a smartphone or tablet with you to mark the time and add notes or details about the work.
 Not only does this save time, it makes your technicians’ work day much easier.

 In our recent manufacturing survey, 80% of respondents said they use mobile devices with their CMMS or plan to in the future.